thugmba/CG/Word.md

    - **StudentID_Name_Table.docx**
    - **StudentID_Name_Table.pdf**

-6. Submit PDF to iLearn for grading.

 ## Part 5 — Styles

-1. Create a **new document** and set font size to **12 pt**.
+1. Create a **new document** and set font size to **11 pt**.
    Save as:
    **StudentID_Name_Styles.docx**

-2. Create a short document with:
+2. Create a short document with the following structure.
+You may copy the example below:

-   - A title
-   - Two headings
-   - Two paragraphs
+   **Example Title:**
+   The Role of Data in Modern Business

+   **Example Heading 1:**
+   Importance of Data

+   **Example Paragraph 1:**
+   Data is a critical asset for organizations today.
+Businesses rely on data-driven insights to improve decision making, customer engagement, and strategic planning.

+   **Example Heading 2:**
+   Using Data Effectively

+   **Example Paragraph 2:**
+   Companies that manage and analyze data efficiently gain a competitive advantage.
+Proper data handling enables more accurate forecasting and better resource allocation.

 3. Apply built-in styles:
    - Title → **Title**
    - Headings → **Heading 1**
    - Paragraphs → **Normal**

-4. Modify **Heading 1** style to:
+4. Modify **Heading 1** style:
-   - Change color
+   - Change the text color
-   - Change size (still readable)
+   - Change the font size (choose a readable size)
    - Make it bold

-5. Create a new style called **MyHeading**:
+5. Create a new style called **MyHeading** and apply it to one paragraph:
    - Font: Calibri
    - Size: **16 pt**
    - Color: Dark Blue
-   Apply the style to one paragraph.

 6. Save two versions:
    - **StudentID_Name_Styles.docx**
    - **StudentID_Name_Styles.pdf**

-6. Submit PDF to iLearn for grading.

 ## Part 6 — Save

-1. Ensure all documents use **12 pt** font size.
+1. Ensure all documents use **11 pt** font size.
 2. Confirm that each scenario includes both:
    - A .docx version
    - A .pdf version
 3. Check all file names follow:
    **StudentID_Name_Keyword**

+## Part 7 - Submittion

+- Submit all PDF files to **iLearn** for grading.
+  - StudentID_Name_TextFormatting.pdf
+  - StudentID_Name_Paragraph.pdf
+  - StudentID_Name_PageNumber.pdf
+  - StudentID_Name_Table.pdf
+  - StudentID_Name_Styles.pdf

 # Student Checklist